chien-y/credit_freezes_slides/README.md

 # Systemic credit freezes in financial lending networks

-Daron Acemoglu, Asuman Ozdaglar, James Siderius1 and Alireza Tahbaz-Saleh
+Daron Acemoglu, Asuman Ozdaglar, James Siderius and Alireza Tahbaz-Saleh

 2021

 ##
+- Credit freezes induced by the fear.
+- Fears were visible before the collapse of Lehman Brothers.
+ - The run on Bear Stearns on March 12, 2008.
 ## Model